microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Docs.md

 - Synopsis - A brief description on the intended purpose of the rule.
 - Description - A detailed description on the intended purpose of the rule.
 - Recommendation - A detailed explanation of the requirements to pass the rule.
-- Note - Any additional information or background.
+- Notes - Any additional information or configuration options.
+- Links - Any links to external references.

 See cmdlet help for detailed information on the `Get-PSRuleHelp` cmdlet.